Accelerating Simulation of Stiff Nonlinear Systems using Continuous-Time Echo State Networks: Introduction

 \section{Introduction}

-Stiff nonlinear systems of ordinary differential equations, i.e., systems that are ill-conditioned in a computational sense, are widely prevalent throughout science and engineering \cite{wanner1996solving,shampine1979user} and are characterized by dynamics with widely separated time scales.
-These systems require highly stable numerical methods to use large step-sizes reliably \cite{gear1971numerical}, and also tend to be computationally expensive to solve.
+Stiff nonlinear systems of ordinary differential equations are widely prevalent throughout science and engineering \cite{wanner1996solving,shampine1979user} and are characterized by dynamics with widely separated time scales.
+These systems require highly stable numerical methods to use non-vanishing step-sizes reliably \cite{gear1971numerical}, and also tend to be computationally expensive to solve.
 Even with state-of-the-art simulation techniques, design, control, and optimisation of these systems remains intractable in many realistic engineering applications \cite{benner2015survey}.
-To address these challenges, we develop a data-driven technique, the continuous-time echo state network (CTESN), to obtain an approximation to the system (called a "surrogate") whose forward simulation time is relatively inexpensive while maintaining reasonable accuracy on these highly ill-conditioned models.
+To address these challenges, researchers have focused on techniques to obtain an approximation to a system (called a ``surrogate") whose forward simulation time is relatively inexpensive while maintaining reasonable accuracy \cite{willard2020integrating, ratnaswamy2019physics, zhang2020hydrological, kim2020fast, vanfast}.

-A popular class of methods to produce surrogates is projection based model order reduction, such as the proper orthogonal decomposition (POD) \cite{benner2015survey}.
-This method computes "snapshots" of the trajectory and uses the singular value decomposition of the linearization in order to construct a basis of a subspace of the snapshot space, and the model is remade with a change of basis.
-However, if the system is very nonlinear, the computational complexity of this linearization-based reduced model can be almost as high as for the original model.
+A popular class of traditional surrogatization techniques is projection based model order reduction, such as the proper orthogonal decomposition (POD) \cite{benner2015survey}.
+This method computes ``snapshots" of the trajectory and uses the singular value decomposition of the linearization in order to construct a basis of a subspace of the snapshot space, and the model is remade with a change of basis.
+However, if the system is very nonlinear, the computational complexity of this linearization-based reduced model can be almost as high as the original model.
 One way to overcome this difficulty is through empirical interpolation methods \cite{nguyen2014model}.
-Another recent method seeks to perform variable transformations to change the dynamics of the system before performing model order reduction on the transformed system \cite{qian2020lift}.
-However, such transformations could be system specific and it is not known whether such transformations exist for every system.
-Other methods to produce surrogates generally utilize the structural phonomena known about highly regular systems like partial differential equation discretizations \cite{frangos2010surrogate}.
+Other methods to produce surrogates generally utilize the structural information known about highly regular systems like partial differential equation discretizations \cite{frangos2010surrogate}.

-Modern large-scale engineering models generated by symbolic systems such as Modelica \cite{mattsson1998physical, wetter2014modelica} and ModelingToolkit\footnote{https://github.com/SciML/ModelingToolkit.jl/} can be quite heterogeneous and nonlinear without much repeated structure.
-Without the structure inherent in problems like partial differential equations, these problem-specific automated variable transformations and changes of bases could be hard to implement.